AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 - ![](Images/as3-lib/as-lib.png)  **Library** - This can be used to make an Flex library (*NOTE:* Not fully tested, and needs some more work.)

+As of V0.8.2, you can now set custom build/run main application files and destination folders, allowing you to launch multiple Tasks at the same time with a different project.
+This can be useful if you want to build and run a desktop, Android and iOS build from the same code base at the same time!

 ## 💡 Tips and Tricks

 ### Viewing `trace()` output